-There are no TRQs for flour and malt but there are for grain.
-It has been proposed that existing TRQs are split between the EU and UK, based on the average usage of these quotas from 2013-2015.
-Although the proposed division has been published, agreement requires input from third parties affected by the decision.
-In the event that a better agreement between the UK and EU is not reached, the division of these TRQs would determine the trade between the UK and EU.
+The proposed division has been published, although agreement requires input from third parties affected by the decision.
+In the event that a better agreement between the UK and EU is not reached, the division of these tariffs will determine the trade between the UK and EU.